CloudLabs-MOC/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Labs/LAB_06_explore_msdefender.md

       ![Picture 1](../Images/sc-85.png)

-1. Click on **View recommeendation for all resources** from the top menu.
+1. Click on **View recommendation for all resources** from the top menu.

     ![Picture 1](../Images/sc-67.png)